overwatchTO/overwatchto.github.io/league.md

       <h2>What is the Toronto Overwatch Beer League?</h2>
       <p>The Toronto Overwatch Beer League is a recreational eSports league intended to give players of all different skill levels around Toronto the opportunity to play Overwatch in a competitive eSports environment while also providing a fun, social atmosphere.</p>
       <h2>Where do matches take place?</h2>
       <p>All matches for the Toronto Overwatch Beer League are hosted at Raiders eSports Centre.
-Once the season begins, matches will take place on Thursday nights, with matches starting at 7:30pm or 9:30pm.</p>
+Once the season begins, matches will take place on Sunday nights.</p>
       <h2>Can I play from home?</h2>
       <p>No. The league is built as a LAN organization.
 All teams come and compete at Raiders and play beside one another, which ensures a more unified team and keeps the league social and interactive.</p>
       <h2>Can I use my own peripherals (e.g. mouse, keyboard)?</h2>